Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/observation_card.rst

  Opens the OBSERVATION block.

 :ref:`region-card` <string>
  Specifies the name of the region (i.e. point in space) within the problem domain at which the observation is placed.
+Only one region may be defined per block.

-**Note: One should use the singular COORDINATE keyword to define a point in** **space when defining the region, not a 2D surface or 3D volume, as** **observation points will be placed within all grid cells within the surface** **or volume.**
+**Note: One should use the singular COORDINATE keyword to define a point in space when defining the region, not a 2D surface or 3D volume, as observation points will be placed within all grid cells within the surface or volume.**

 Optional Cards:
 ---------------